RV Renovation Progress: Randomness + Repainted Cabinets

-Oh and true confession….
-I may have re-painted the lower kitchen cabinets black a couple weeks ago.
+Oh and true confession… I may have re-painted the lower kitchen cabinets black a couple of weeks ago.
 I loved the gray but originally wanted black despite some people saying it would be too dark for a motorhome.
-However, since we had to remove most of the cabinets in the kitchen anyway I decided it wouldn’t hurt to paint them and see what I thought.
+However, since we had to remove most of the cabinets in the kitchen any way I decided it wouldn’t hurt to paint them and see what I thought.
 So far I am very, VERY happy and think they are going to look amazing with the white upper kitchen cabinets 🙂 Update: See our kitchen renovation reveal here.

 We have also been zeroing in on our kitchen counter, sink and faucet options and those little details have me over the moon.
 More on that later…